-This project, which stems from my dissertation research, examines the rapid rise of shale gas development via hydraulic fracturing, and how it is reshaping U.S. agricultural systems in rural regions.
+Farming and Environmental Subjects in the Marcellus Basin examines how farmer-landowners in Pennsylvania and New York have emerged as ‘shale gas subjects’ during the Marcellus shale gas boom.
 The lack of a comprehensive federal shale gas policy has created a highly uneven landscape of state regulations, with neighboring states such as New York and Pennsylvania adopting opposing policies.
 With this region as a timely and compelling case study, I use shale gas development as a lens to understand U.S. agriculture in times of transition.
-I employ political economy and environmentality frameworks to navigate the environmental knowledges, policies, institutions, and subjectivities which shape competing shale gas discourses.
+Focusing on the Twin Tiers region of New York and Pennsylvania, I employ political economy and environmentality frameworks to navigate the environmental knowledges, politics, institutions, and subjectivities which co-produce competing shale gas discourses.

-I have developed and deployed critical Q methodology as part of this project.
-I use critical Q to ask how the Marcellus shale boom is reshaping farmers’ environmental attitudes, conducting a comparative analysis between New York and Pennsylvania as bordering states with divergent regulatory approaches to shale gas.
-According to my analysis, divergent state-level regulations in the Twin Tiers shape, but do not fully determine, participants’ environmental worldviews.
-Rather, I illustrate that participants are embedded within institutional networks governing environmental knowledge production, circulation, application, and erasure.
-My analysis demonstrates how farmers respond to external economic incentives, structural vulnerabilities, and internalized norms of “good” agricultural practice when deciding whether to lease their subsurface mineral rights.
+I developed and deployed critical Q methodology as part of this project.
+My analysis uses critical Q to ask how the Marcellus shale boom is reshaping farmers’ environmental attitudes and behavior by conducting a comparative analysis between New York and Pennsylvania as bordering states with divergent regulatory approaches to shale gas.
+I view farmer-landowners in the region as ‘geological gatekeepers’ whose decision whether or not to lease their mineral rights to the natural gas industry facilitates opening the shale gas frontier for commodification.
+I illustrate how participants are embedded within institutional networks governing environmental knowledge production, circulation, application, and erasure.
+Farmers respond to a combination of external economic incentives, structural vulnerabilities, embeddedness in preexisting discursive networks, and internalized norms of “good” agricultural practice when deciding whether to lease their subsurface mineral rights.

 Sneegas, G. 2019. ”Land rich, cash poor”: Negotiating tensions and trade-offs between farming and shale gas development.
 Interdisciplinary Speaker Series, University of Tennessee Sociology Department, January 30.